Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 molecular biology

-Gene Editing with CRISPR-Cas – A Cure for Severe Sickle Cell Anemia?
+Gene Editing with CRISPR-Cas – A Potential Cure for Severe Sickle Cell Anemia

-Then, students analyze some of the research findings that scientists used to identify the target for gene editing, and they analyze the CRISPR-Cas gene editing treatment for sickle cell anemia.
+Finally, students analyze the CRISPR-Cas gene editing treatment for sickle cell anemia.

 The Teacher Notes present an optional additional video and question to stimulate students to consider the ethical controversies related to potential uses of CRISPR-Cas.